I heard a speech last week that included a great anecdote about MLK’s famous “I Have a Dream” speech.

 So we’ve come here today to dramatize a shameful condition.”

 All of these were true, and all of them were worthy of mention.
-But few Americans in 2014 can recite these lines and or get chills when they are read aloud.
+But few Americans today can recite these lines and or get chills when they are read aloud.

 Some of his colleagues recall that about 10 minutes into the speech, he realized was losing the audience, and so did the people standing behind him.
 One of them, a gospel singer who saw him give a different speech to a different audience months earlier, yelled “Tell them about the dream, Martin.”

 Dr. King paused, pushed his prepared notes to the side, and took the audience on a journey.
 Dr. King the politician took a break and Dr. King the preacher finished the speech.
 Insiders say that the entire “I Have a Dream” portion of the speech was recited from memory, delivered straight from the heart.

 All of us in the non-profit world are working on important things, and we are all trying to pull people along to a better place.
 When you stand before them, giving a speech or even a presentation, you have a choice.
 You can click through your bullet points and read them your slides or script, or you can take them on a journey.
 You can drag them down into details or you can tell them about your dream.